tlodge/databox-sdk-tutorial/gettingstarted/dashboard/index.md

   <figcaption class="figure-caption text-center">dashboard home screen</figcaption>
 </figure>

-On the top right hand of the screen is the menu.
+On the top right-hand of the screen is the menu.
 Click on it and you should see the following:

 <figure class="figure">
   <img class="thumbnail" src="/images/gettingstarted/dashboard/menu.png" width="30%" alt="dashboard menu">